-When you want to get off the mainland of Japan and do something interesting that isn’t going to financially cripple you, there are plenty of islands with fascinating things to see and do.
+When you want to get off the mainland of Japan and spark something interesting that isn’t going to financially cripple you, there are plenty of islands with fascinating things to see and do.
 Here are just 3 of the top islands we recommend visiting if you want to do something out of the normal on your trip to Japan.

 Hashima/Gunkanjima (Battleship Island)

 Gunkanjima is about 20 kilometres from the port of Nagasaki, and until 1974 was a coal mine.
 There were over 5000 people living there at the time, which made for a dense population due to the island’s size.
 As accomodations were made to suit the large amount of people, Hashima began to look like a battleship, which is how it earned the name Gunkanjima.

 After the mine closed in 1974, the island was abandoned, but left with all the buildings still standing.
 Weather has caused the buildings to deteriorate, and is what gives Gunkanjima its creepy atmosphere.

 You can take sightseeing tours by boat, and visit three observation decks while being led by a guide.
 The island is incredibly eerie, and is a must for those who like visiting haunting places.
 Look out for spiders and cockroaches!

 Despite the awful history of this island (it was the site of a poison gas factory in the 20s, secret tests with chemical warfare in WWII), it’s a much more pleasant place to visit nowadays, because of the rabbits that call it home!

 There are absolutely hundreds of bunnies here, who have flourished thanks to the lack of predators.
 They’re not scared of people; in fact, if you buy a bag of rabbit food from the ferry station, you’ll be swamped by rabbits!
 Being covered in bunnies makes for a photo you’ll treasure the rest of your life.